 Introduction

-Notified Bodies can carry out tasks as a Notified Body under the EMCD only for apparatus under the scope of the Directive but not for fixed installations under the scope of the Directive.
+Notified Bodies can carry out tasks as a Notified Body under the EMCD only for apparatus under the scope of the Directive but not for fixed installations –due to their nature- under the scope of the Directive.

-Disregarding the fact if the manufacturer has applied standards or not, in order to cover the requirements of Article 6 of the Directive, he or his authorized representative can always request a Notified Body to help in the conformity assessment procedure of the apparatus.
-The procedure for this is called Module B (always followed by Module C to be performed by the manufacturer) and is described in Annex III of the Directive.
+Disregarding the fact if the manufacturer has applied harmonised standards or not, in order to cover the requirements of Article 6 of the Directive, he or his authorized representative can always request a Notified Body to help in the conformity assessment procedure of the apparatus.
+The procedure is described in Annex III of the Directive (Module B, followed by Module C).

-General concept

-Notified Bodies are designated by the competent authorities of the EU Member States, EFTA countries (EEA members) and other countries with which the EU has concluded Mutual Recognition Agreements (MRAs) to perform the conformity assessment tasks described in the Directive.

-Mutual Recognition Agreements on conformity assessment in the area of EMC, between the EU and third countries have entered into force on: 1/12/1998 with the United States, 1/11/1998 with Canada, 1/01/1999 with Australia and New Zealand and 1/06/2002 with Switzerland.

-The Commission publishes a list of Notified Bodies on his website called NANDO.
-The lists include the address details of each Notified Body as well as the tasks for which it has been notified.
-BLUE GUIDE
+.

 Under the EMCD the Notified Body may perform only one conformity assessment task following the procedures in Annex III of the Directive.

-EU Type Examination (Module B):

-Examine the technical design of the apparatus and verifying and attesting that the technical design of the apparatus meets the essential requirements of the Directive.